Yolo Vision Shenzhen

 Distinguishing Related Terms

-• Neural Networks: A single-layer neural network with a linear activation function is essentially linear regression.
+• Neural Networks: A single-layer neural network with a linear activation is essentially linear regression.
 However, deep neural networks introduce non-linearity through activation functions like ReLU, allowing them to solve complex problems like image segmentation that a simple linear model cannot.

 Why It Matters